huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 For solving this problem DRRN(deep reinforcement relevance network) was proposed.
 The idea of DRRN is to project both the state and action into a continuous space(as vectors).
 Q-function is a relevance function of the state vector and action vector.the DRRN experiences higher average reward.

-The deep Reinforecement Learning finds application in a chatbot dialogue.
-Conversations are simulated using two virtual agents and the quality is improved in progressive iterations.
+Chatbot dialogues can be improved using Deep Reinforcement Learning.
+Conversations are simulated using two virtual agents, and the quality is improved in progressive iterations.

 ## Glossary